-Our goal here is show that this predominant neglect of logical practice has been a mistake, by outlining the rationale and potential benefits for embracing a new practice-based approach to the philosophy of logic, by way of analogy with the benefits of the approach within the philosophy of science and mathematics.
-Our aim is not to argue that philosophy of logic as it is currently practiced should be wholly replaced; the field as it stands has provided us with fruitful debates in some areas, such as whether we have good reason to endorse multiple logics simultaneously (Cook 2010), and what role logic plays (if any) in reasoning (Steinberger 2020).
-Instead, our proposal is for a new field of research, the Philosophy of Logical Practice (hereafter, PLP), to sit alongside traditional philosophy of logic, which is both better able to answer certain established questions about logic than traditional approaches, and has the benefit of opening up new fruitful areas of research.
+My goal here is to show that this predominant neglect of logical practice has been a mistake, by outlining the rationale and potential benefits for embracing a new practice-based approach to the philosophy of logic, by way of analogy with the benefits of the approach within the philosophies of science and mathematics.
+It is not my aim to argue that philosophy of logic as it is currently practised should be wholly replaced; the field as it stands has provided us with fruitful debates in some areas, such as whether we have good reason to endorse multiple logics simultaneously (Cook 2010) and what role logic plays (if any) in reasoning (Steinberger 2020).
+Instead, my proposal is for a new field of research, the philosophy of logical practice (hereafter, PLP), to sit alongside traditional philosophy of logic, which is better able to answer certain established questions about logic than traditional approaches and also has the benefit of opening up new fruitful areas of research.

-Our case for PLP proceeds as follows.
-Section 2 briefly outlines the general rationale for practice-based approaches, using established examples from the philosophy of science and mathematics.
+My case for PLP proceeds as follows.
+Section 2 briefly outlines the general rationale for practice-based approaches, using established examples from the philosophies of science and mathematics.
 Section 3 then introduces PLP, detailing its motivation and aims.
-Section 4 and 5 then highlight the case for PLP, demonstrating how the positive considerations counting in favour of the approach in the philosophy of sciences and mathematics apply equally to the philosophy of logic.
+Sections 4 and 5 highlight the case for PLP, demonstrating how the positive considerations counting in favour of the approach in the philosophy of science and the philosophy of mathematics apply equally to the philosophy of logic.
 Section 4 outlines how PLP's methodology differs from that of traditional approaches to the philosophy of logic, and then shows how the former's methods are better suited to answering at least one prominent existent question in the philosophy of logic.
-In contrast, Section 5 details how PLP adjusts the philosophy of logic's scope of enquiry, leading to new fruitful areas of research which have been neglected by traditional philosophy of logic.
+In contrast, section 5 details how PLP adjusts the philosophy of logic's scope of inquiry,